An-Uncreative/movie-database/README.md

 ## 👤 Author

-Created as part of fullstack development bootcamp learning path
+Created as a fun fullstack development project to enhance my learning path

 ## 📄 License